NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README-san.md

 ```bash
 volumesnapshotclass.snapshot.storage.k8s.io/fsx-snapclass created
 ```
-Note that this storage class works for both LUNs and NFS volumes, so there aren't different versions of this file based on the storage type you are testing with.
+To see how the snapshot class was defined, look at the `manifests/volume-snapshot-class.yaml` file.
 ### Create a snapshot of the MySQL data
-Now you can create a snapshot by running:
+Now that you have defined the snapshot class you can create a snapshot by running:
 ```bash
 kubectl create -f manifests/volume-snapshot-san.yaml
 ```